ekrsulov/ttpe/doc/docs/utilities/hooks.md

 # React Hooks

-Vectornest provides a collection of **custom React hooks** that encapsulate common patterns and logic used throughout the application.
+VectorNest provides a collection of **custom React hooks** that encapsulate common patterns and logic used throughout the application.
 These hooks promote code reuse, maintain consistency, and simplify component implementations.

 ## Overview